lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 the ROM code to decide when to mark a `ROM_EXT` good or bad.
 The boot policy also contains directions to `ROM_EXT` about which slot it loads silicon owner code from.
 TODO(gdk): Expand on policy.

-# Isolation {#isolation}

-The OpenTitan Secure Boot implementation uses two mechanisms to attempt to prevent glitching attacks from moving the program counter ahead into user-controllable code without validation: the first being [OpenTitan Secure Boot HW Support][secure-boot-hw-support].
-This mechanism ensures that execution cannot leave the ROM stage without going through a hardened comparator path that ensures the active `ROM_EXT` has been verified.
-The second isolation mechanism is the PMP.
-By default, the PMP is configured with a single region that covers flash and only grants read access to the core.
-Each stage must explicitly add a new region that allows execution in the region that it has verified.
-The PMP configuration is documented here:
-[Secure Boot PMP][secure-boot-pmp].

-The first mechanism ensures that we can enter `ROM_EXT` with an extremely high level of confidence in the code there, and the second ensures that the barrier to execution for each successive stage remains high.

 # Memory Layout {#memory-layout}